 Setting up WSL Version 1 and Installing WebMO

-WSL allows one to install linux distributions as apps onto Windows machines.
+Windows Subsystem for Linux (WSL) allows one to install Linux distributions as apps onto Windows machines.
 It is important to note that WSL distributions are not virtual machines.
 The filesystem for each distribution is part of your Windows filesystem.
-Furthermore, you are not able to instantiate multiple separate instances of a single distro.
+Furthermore, you are not able to instantiate multiple separate instances of a single distrution.

 Enable WSL on Your Machine

 Go to your control panel and Enable WSL: